 Transcranial direct current stimulation (tDCS) is a type of noninvasive brain stimulation currently under investigation for use in symptom management and rehabilitation.
 The treatment is delivered in daily sessions, and tDCS is thought to have the most benefit when repeatedly administered.

-Are you seeking tDCS for treatment or interested in learning more about our research?
-Email us at email@example.com or call 929-455-5126.
+If you would like to learn more about our clinical tDCS telehealth program, or if you are seeking tDCS for treatment or interested in learning more about our research, email us at firstname.lastname@example.org or call 929-455-5126.

 We have developed a method to deliver daily tDCS sessions to patients and study participants in their homes using telemedicine.
 With our method, called remotely supervised tDCS (or RS-tDCS), we have several ongoing areas of research: